‘Kelp’ us Expand Maine’s Place-based Elementary Curriculum!

 About the Activity: In the Seaweed Products and Marketing activity students get to try their hand at marketing seaweed products in a way that encourage other people to want to try them.

-‘Kelp’ Us Learn Video: Building a Seaweed World featuring Rob Dumans (University of Maine) and Caitlin Hillery (UMaine)
+‘Kelp’ Us Learn Video: Building a Seaweed World featuring Rob Dumas (University of Maine), Caitlin Hillery (UMaine), Seraphina Erhart (Maine Coast Sea Vegetables), and Colin Hepburn (Everything Seaweed)

 Book Pages: 38-39